Israel025/alx-system_engineering-devops/0x00-shell_basics/README.md

 ** The 6-firstdirectory script dcreates a directory named my_first_directory in the /tmp/ directory.

 ** The 7-movethatfile script moves the file betty from /tmp/ to /tmp/my_first_directory.

+** The 8-firstdelete script deletes the file betty from /tmp/my_first_directory